ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

   For mixed resource heterogeneous jobs see the `Slurm job support documentation <https://slurm.schedmd.com/heterogeneous_jobs.html#submitting>`_.
   Slurm also supports job arrays for easy management of a set of similar jobs, see the `Slurm job array documentation <https://slurm.schedmd.com/job_array.html>`_ for more information.

 - :ref:`srun` .
-For interactive use of a compute node, srun will run a single command through slurm on a compute node. srun blocks, it will wait until slurm has scheduled compute resources, and when it returns, the job is complete.
+For interactive use of a compute node, srun will run a single command through Slurm on a compute node. srun blocks, it will wait until Slurm has scheduled compute resources, and when it returns, the job is complete.

 - :ref:`salloc` .
 Also interactive, use salloc when you want to reserve compute resources for a period of time and interact with them using multiple commands.
 Each command you type after your salloc session begins will run on the login node if it is just a normal command, or on your reserved compute resources if prefixed with srun.
 Type ``exit`` when finished with an salloc allocation if you want to end it before the time expires.